 She’s a produced writer, with five features and three pilots available for option agreements.
 More details can be found on her Writing page in the Experience tab.
 Please contact Julie for more details.

 She has also directed short films and music videos, many of which are in the Short Films gallery.
 Her various resumes can be found on this site as well.

 Julie has established a presence in the world of audiobooks.
 She narrates and produces them herself.

-She has twelve on the market – a complete listing with links can be found on the audiobook page in the gallery.
-Her most recent, 5 Steps to Better Blurbs, a non-fiction how-to guide for writers and marketers by Julie C. Gilbert, was released in February 2018.
-She is currently in production on Serpent of the Shangrove, a sequel to her previous Darkspire Reaches by C N Lesley.
+She has thirteen on the market with a fourteenth coming out soon – a complete listing with links can be found on the audiobook page in the gallery.
+Her most recent, Beds Are For Flowers by R.K.
+Gold, will be released in early November.
+She is currently working on the Regency romance Love Before Honor by Nicole Zoltack.